Covid-19 vaccination

 Vaccinations for housebound residents who are eligible

-If you are coded as a Housebound patient, who is over 75 or also recorded as immunosuppressed, you will be contacted by Somerset Foundation Trust (SFT) Vaccination Outreach team or your GP to book your housebound appointment.
+If you are coded as a Housebound patient, who is over 75 or also recorded as immunosuppressed, you will be contacted by Somerset Foundation Trust (SFT) Vaccination Outreach team or your GP between April and June to arrange a home appointment.

 If you do not know whether you are registered as housebound please contact your GP.